TACC/gateways19-hpc-in-the-cloud/block1/intro-to-docker.md

   * Start up time ~minutes

 ### The Docker Platform
-Docker is a platform (among serveral) for building and executing containers.
+Docker is a platform (among several) for building and executing containers.

 * Images - Container “templates”.
 Essentially root filesystems with a little metadata (exposed ports, volumes, etc.)
 * Container runtime - Create containers from images and run commands in them.